ryansnorek/CoT/README.md

 - [ ] 1/18/22 shows leveraged funds increased short positions on the Nasdaq with 23,309 contracts.
 The total short positions was 98,027 which is about 200% higher than the 2020 average of 32,166.
 Since then there has been a large correction in this index

+## Other notes
 - [ ] My first personal project after learning to code
 - [ ] Built a web scraper that pulls data from the Commitment of Traders (CoT) futures report
-- [ ] compares it to average positioning in a postgres database to find deviations from the norm
+- [ ] Compares it to average positioning in a postgres database to find deviations from the norm